👀 Solink Secure Summit 2025 is open for registration.

 Organized retail theft is a growing problem.
 Some estimates indicate it is costing US retailers as much as $30 billion per year.
 That’s not including the damage caused to stores or the loss in business that can come from an unsafe image.

-Solink’s cloud video surveillance works as the center of your loss prevention system, giving you the tools to investigate suspected organized retail theft events and keep your staff and customers safe.
+Solink’s cloud video security works as the center of your loss prevention system, giving you the tools to investigate suspected organized retail theft events and keep your staff and customers safe.

 To see how Solink helps combat organized retail theft, sign up for a demo today.